mitchallen/marchio/README.md

 #### Environment Variables

-Create and environment variable set to the value of a Google Cloud project id and another set to an HTTP port value:
+Create an environment variable set to the value of a Google Cloud project id and another set to an HTTP port value:

 ```
 $ export MARCHIO_GOOGLE_PROJECT_ID='my-project-id'